calebschoepp/caleb-www/content/blog/productivity-porn.md

 It is well understood that social media can have a negative impact on your life.
 Whether you are doom-scrolling on Instagram, furiously retweeting on Twitter, or on your fifth hour of watching YouTube, you might experience:

-- **Feelings of jealousy, anxiousness, and loneliness** induced by only seeing the heavily curated feeds of those who you follow.
-Ultimately, leading to unrealistic expectations about what your life should be like mixed with a constant bombardment of FOMO.
+- **Feelings of jealousy, anxiousness, and loneliness** induced by only seeing heavily curated feeds of those you follow.
+This ultimately leads to unrealistic expectations about what your life "should" be like mixed with a constant bombardment of FOMO.
 - **An increasingly polarized, misinformed, and enraged outlook on life** as the incentives of our digital world push you deeper into a filter bubble.
 In the extreme case even leading to radicalization.
 - **A crippling loss of time and agency** caused by the addictive and distracting nature of these platforms.
 The push notification acting as a phantasmal chain tethering us to our phone.
 Watching content not because you truly want to but just --- because?